 “Even better that you don’t know then,” she says.

-“Do you think they’ll ask me politely?”
+“Do you think they’ll ask politely?”

 She keeps walking.
 She says nothing.

-“Do you think they’ll believe me when I say I don’t know where you’ve gone?”
+“Or that they’ll believe me when I say I don’t know where you’ve gone?”

 “On the contrary!”
 I say.
-“Were it not for me, you’d still be languishing in that dungeon of a winehouse.”
+“Were it not for me, you’d still be languishing in that dungeon of a wine house.”

 She comes to a stop and turns to me.
 It’s practically a lunge.
 She opens her mouth to say something but nothing comes out and she closes her mouth.